-Before deciding on which mount to use, measure your window to be sure it's square.
 Measure diagonally from the two top corners to the two bottom corners.
-If the measurements are significantly different, choose the wall-mount option.
+If your measurements are significantly different, your window is not square.

-If you're mounting roman shades or want your molding to show, use an inside mount.
-The hardware should be attached just inside the frame.
+If you're mounting Roman shades or want your molding to show, use an inside mount.
+Attach the hardware just inside the frame.

-Once you have chosen the mounting option that works best for your window, it's time to measure your windows to determine hardware length.
+After you've picked the mounting option that works best for your window, it's time to measure your windows to determine hardware length.
 Keep in mind that if you have chosen the wall mount option, you will need to add 6 inches to the length of your rods.
-Also, depending on what style you choose, finials can add up to 4 inches on each end of the rod, so you want to make sure there is enough clearance to allow for your finials.
+Also, depending on what style you choose, finials can add up to 4 inches on each end of the rod, so you want to make sure there is enough clearance.

-There are two options for displaying your window treatments: to the sill (or just below the sill) and to the floor.
-If the width of your mounting measurement is less than 88", we recommend at least two panels.
-If your measurement exceeds 88", additional panels will be required for total coverage.
+Also, if the width of your mounting measurement is less than 88 inches, we recommend buying at least two panels.
+If your measurement exceeds 88 inches, additional panels will be required for total coverage.